UCL/RCPSTrainingMaterials/HPCandHTCusingLegion/src/day1.md

-% High Performance Computing and High Throughput Computing using Legion
+% HPC and HTC using Legion
 % Research Computing and Facilitating Services

 Overview